AlexKanakis5/web_project/ProjectDiary.md

 <li>Student can now upload pdf files for each diploma that they are concerned
 <li>Also added it back to professor

+## <b>Next steps:

+<li>Add a user page - <b>DONE
+<li>Check the functionality where the student can select 2nd and 3rd professor.
+Can they add more?
+Does the invite dissapear when the professors have accepted? - <b>DONE????
+<li>Delete the invite if user declines (later in order to test invite system) <b>PENDING
+<li>Student accepts invites but diploma isn't added <b> DONE
+<li>Mobile site login press does nothing <b>PENDING
+<li>Add the option for the prof to grade a diploma.
+Maybe add a grade column for each teacher grade and then the faculty can set it to finished with the chosen grade
+<li>When filter by main/third prof and pending, nothing shows <b>Possible reason 'P'ending -> 'p'ending
+<li>Add delete button for each diploma, on the professors page
+<li>Add option for diploma to be cancelled by main professor
+<li>Professor cant grade newly created diplomas <b>DONE (when creating new diplomas "pending" was uppercase -> "Pending")
+<li>Fix all css

 # 11 / 01 / 2025